-The focus of this project will be on taking the first steps toward the development and deployment of this Integrated Information System.
+Description: The focus of this project will be on taking the first steps toward the development and deployment of this Integrated Information System.
 The system will act as the primary point of coordination for managing transportation resources, and will be responsible for the collection, fusion, analysis and dissemination of information on the status of the transportation system and travel conditions.
 The system will receive its information from a number of sources, including roadway weather information systems (RWIS), links to emergency management centers, and motorists' reporting of unusual events (e.g. accidents).
 The system will also aid in the delivery of information on any scheduled road construction work that may impact travel in this region.
 All this information will be fused and analyzed, and will then be disseminated to the public and other appropriate agencies through a number of en-route information dissemination devices.
-The first phase of this project should be regarded as an encompassing project that includes the following five elements:

-- Providing for limited network surveillance capability, including the deployment of two Weigh-In-Motion (WIM) stations. - Deploying Four Variable Message Signs (VMS) and Highway Advisory Radio (HAR). - Deploying two Road Weather Information Systems (RWIS) sites. - Improving the Incident Management Process. - Gathering information for, and identifying key components of and shareholders in, the development of a future, small-scale transportation management and information center (TMIC).

-Rutland County, Vermont

-FHWA; Vermont Agency of Transportation (VTrans); Vermont State Police; Vermont E-911 Board; Vermont Departments of Tourism and Marketing, and Buildings and General Services; Crossroads of Vermont Regional Marketing Organization, Rutland Regional Planning Commission, Tri-State Rural ATIS Partnership; Killington/Pico Resorts

-ITS Funds: Estimated Total
+The first phase of this project should be regarded as an encompassing project that includes the following five elements: Providing for limited network surveillance capability, including the deployment of two Weigh-In-Motion (WIM) stations. - Deploying Four Variable Message Signs (VMS) and Highway Advisory Radio (HAR). - Deploying two Road Weather Information Systems (RWIS) sites. - Improving the Incident Management Process.
+Gathering information for, and identifying key components of and shareholders in, the development of a future, small-scale transportation management and information center (TMIC).
+Project Location: Rutland County, Vermont Partner(s): FHWA; Vermont Agency of Transportation (VTrans); Vermont State Police; Vermont E-911 Board; Vermont Departments of Tourism and Marketing, and Buildings and General Services; Crossroads of Vermont Regional Marketing Organization, Rutland Regional Planning Commission, Tri-State Rural ATIS Partnership; Killington/Pico Resorts Start Date: September 2001 End Date: October 2006 Estimated Total ITS Funds: \$396,807 Estimated Total Project Cost: \$795,364 Contacts: lim Bush FHWA Vermont Division HDA-VT (802) 828-4423